josdem/grails2-bower-workshop/README.md

 Grails2 Bower Workshop
 ----------------------------------------------

-This application shows you Asset Pipeline Plugin and Bower instegration in a Grails project.
+This application shows you how to set Asset Pipeline Plugin and Bower instegration in a Grails project.

 #### To run the project